AndersDeath/diary2/README.md

 # 18 August 2022 - Thursday - Rzhev

 We had a conversation my colleegs about German business visa.
 Probably it might be a good thing as an emergancy exit from Russia.
 Also I feel bad because of acclimatization or I just got sick for some reasons.
 TOday I fell a bit better, but anyway it is not good.
 Ksusha is out for whole day.
 It's sad.
 Anyway despite on those facts, I finished a full list of my business.
 And I am going to cook =) I need to make some food for myself because I do not have money for visiting a cafe.

+# 19 August 2022 - Friday - Rzhev

+Actually this day is also good.
+I feel not so well.
+A small feaver makes me sad.
+At the same time i look around and think that I am happy and have everything for the future normal life.
+Despite the fact that The was has been started 6 months ago, I do not feel bad anymore.
+Surely It is not the same sutiation like it was before the war, but better that nothing.
+I learned protuguese a bit today.
+Maybe I will know more shortly.
+Let's see.
+Now I am in the Ksusha's grandmother house.
+It's nice very soviet place.